 Which degree program should I choose?

 The department will advise you if the faculty believe that your file would best be considered in a different degree category from the one you select on your application.
+(Changing from one application category to another is entirely possible, as long as you remain in close contact with us during the process.)

 Once you are ready to apply, please consult the Graduate Admission section of the Catholic University website for more information.
 After you have filled out your online application, you will need to add the following supplementary materials.